dbrgn/RPLCD/docs/getting_started.rst

 If you don't have an I²C version of the board, you can also connect the LCD Pins directly to the GPIO header of the Raspberry Pi.

-The standard wiring configuration uses the following pins in 4 bit mode (BOARD numbering scheme):
+If you don't know how to wire up the LCD to the Raspberry Pi, you could use this wiring configuration in 4 bit mode (BOARD numbering scheme):

 - RS: 15
 - RW: 18